Mamusa Local Municipality: Geography

 The municipality covers an area of 3615 km2 in the south-west part of North West province.
 At the time of the 2011 census it has a population of 60,355.
 According to the census, the predominant language in the municipality is Setswana, spoken by 85.1% of the population, followed by Afrikaans (7.2%), Sesotho (2.2%) and English (1.7%).
 91.5% of the population identified as "Black African", 5.5% as "White", 2.2% as "Coloured", and 0.5% as "Indian or Asian".
 The 2016 Community Survey estimated that the population had increased to 64,000.

 The principal town is Schweizer-Reneke, located in the centre of the municipality, which (including the township of Ipelegeng) had a population of 41,226 in 2011.
 Other settlements include Amalia (pop.
 5,481) to the west, and Migdol (pop.
 3,526) and Glaudina (pop.
 2,368) to the north-east.

 Roads radiate outwards from Schweizer-Reneke towards Vryburg, Delareyville, Wolmaransstad, Bloemhof, Christiana and Pudimoe.
 The road from Vryburg to Bloemhof is designated as provincial route R34, while the others are designated as regional routes R504 (Pudimoe–Wolmaransstad) and R506 (Christiana–Delareyville).
 The Coligny–Vermaas–Pudimoe railway line also passes through the municipality.

+Financial mismanagement

+In January 2025, the municipality was listed as one of the top ten municipalities in arrears on their pension contributions.